 End users can avoid the vulnerability or mitigate its ill effects in the following ways:

-Use auxiliary variables (perhaps enclosed in variant records) to encode out-of-type information.
+Use auxiliary variables (perhaps enclosed in variant records) to encode out-of-type information;

 Use enumeration types to convey category information.
-Do not rely upon large ranges of integers, with distinguished values having special meanings.
+Do not rely upon large ranges of integers, with distinguished values having special meanings; and

-Use named constants to make it easier to change distinguished values.
+Use named constants to make it safer and easier to change distinguished values.

 7.33 Clock issues [CCI]